 Also, pick a suitable time that you can workout whether it is on weekends, weekdays or holidays.
 Remember that you are working out for the long run.

 Decide how much sleep you need to get that will enable you to wake up to work out.
 If you feel that 7 hours of sleep is enough for you to be fully rested, make sure that you get enough of it and wake up to the suitable time you choose to workout.
 Remember that your body is not a machine and it needs enough rest to function at its optimum.

-If you know that you will have to wake up earlier than usual to workout, also get into bed a few minutes earlier than you usually do.
-This will prevent you from losing enough sleep in the name of waking up.
+If you know that you will have to wake up earlier than usual to workout, get into bed earlier.
+This will prevent you from losing sleep in the name of waking up.